mRcSchwering/magic-soup/README.md

 can be powered with the energy of energetically favourable ones.
 These domains, their specifications, and how they are coupled in proteins, is all encoded in the cell's genome.
-Here, I am generating 100 cells with random genomes of 500 basepairs each and place them in random places on the 2D world map.
+Here, I am generating 100 cells with random genomes of 500 basepairs each and place them randomly on the 2D world map.

 ```python
 genomes = [ms.random_genome(s=500) for _ in range(100)]